Course Listing: English

 Testimonial from Winter 2018 session

 The instructors provided authentic and relevant activities that our students will be doing in the classroom.
 That was very valuable.
 Instructors were extremely knowledgeable and were available whenever I needed assistance.
 This was an A+ experience!!
 Thank you for the thorough and interesting course.
 It has made me feel confident that I could teach math tomorrow and plan an effective program.

-Boozhoo!
+Tansi, Aanni, Boozhoo!
 My name is Christina Saunders, a proud Cree/Metis woman.
-Currently I am an Instructional Leader at the TDSB Urban Indigenous Education Centre where I develop and lead professional learning workshops for school board personnel on how to develop and integrate Indigenous education into their lesson plans.
-I also sit on the Elementary Teachers Federation of Ontario’s First Nations, Metis and Inuit Standing Committee and am deeply committed to leading the transformation of the education system so that Indigenous and other marginalized students feel safe and can reach their full potential.
+Currently I am a Centrally Assigned Vice Principal for the TDSB Urban Indigenous Education Centre and Kapapamahchakwew - Wandering Spirit School.
+I have developed and lead professional learning workshops for school board personnel on how to centre Indigenous Education into school improvement plans and curriculum, implementing the Truth and Reconciliation Commissions Calls to Action, to name a few.
+I am deeply committed to leading the transformation of the education system so that Indigenous and other marginalized students feel safe and can reach their full potential.

 Testimonial from Summer 2018

 I ENJOYED THE COURSE A LOT.
 CHRISTINA IS JUST AMAZING IN ALL ASPECTS.
 RESOURCES I FOUND AS MOST USEFUL IN ADDITION TO THE INSTRUCTOR'S GUIDANCE AND FEEDBACK.